p-fernandez/node-knowledge/node-general-knowledge.md

 What are the 5 major steps that the require function does?
 How can you check for the existence of a local module?
 What is the main property in package.json useful for?
-What are circular modular dependencies in Node and how can they be avoided?
 What are the 3 file extensions that will be automatically tried by the require function?
 When creating an http server and writing a response for a request, why is the end() function required?
 When is it ok to use the file system *Sync methods?